 - At the same token St. Paul apparently exhorts the Holy Kiss when Christians gather.
 What justification is there for not kissing today?

 Consider the implications.
 If any of the above violates outward form, then prayer and sacraments are null and void.
 That leaves little grace amongst regulativists!
 As mentioned before, RPW is the flipside of Romanism.
-Both elevate ceremony (or the lack of) beyond scriptural warrant, making what previously was indifferent (subject at most to ‘principle’ not explicit command) a matter of of grievous salvific necessity.
+Both elevate ceremony (or the lack of) beyond scriptural warrant, making what previously was indifferent (subject at most to ‘principle’ rather than explicit command) a matter of of grievous salvific necessity.
 The recent near split in the Presbyterian Church in America over intinction is a case in point.

 One reason I’ve returned to the discussion of RPW is because the same logic which debunks it also applies against enormous claims of ‘Holy Tradition’.
 In both cases, what is necessary and what has liberty are hopelessly muddled.
 Anglicanism historically have solved both problems by dividing doctrine and discipline according to the rule of scripture, “Holy Scripture containeth all things necessary to salvation: so that whatsoever is not read therein, nor may be proved thereby, is not to be required of any man” (Article VI), and is therefore left to “common order” (Article XXIX).